roman-milk/roman-milk.github.io/susans-story.md

  Kaz knew she was reluctant and hesitant about being there.
 She would certainly put up a fight to stop him from assaulting her body, he assumed.
 Seeing her sexy body clothed in the provocative schoolgirl outfit made his heart skip a few beats.
 He knew seducing Susan would be worth any risk, as she was such a well, refined woman.

  As Susan got closer, Kaz stood up and quickly put his arms around her pulling her tight to his rugged body.
 "I knew you would come... you want my hard cock and by God I can hardly wait to fuck your ass," he whispered.
 "You are going to be my loving slut... now let's see if you dressed as instructed," he said holding his face next to Susan.
-Report_Story #3